Using Lumen AI¶

 Understand the AI's reasoning¶

-If you want to see how the AI arrived at an answer, enable Chain of Thought in the Settings menu (⚙️ icon in the left sidebar).
+If you want to see how the AI arrived at an answer, enable Chain of Thought in Settings (left sidebar).
 This will show the LLM's reasoning steps in expandable cards within the chat.

 Refine results¶